tagspaces/documentation/docs/tutorials/tagspaces-web-docker.md

     docker run -dp 127.0.0.1:5000:80 tagspaces-lite-web:5.4.2

-Where 5000 is the port on your local machine which is forwarded to port 80 of the docker container.
+Where `5000` is the port on your local machine which is forwarded to port `80` of the docker container.

 ### Add basic auth

+The easiest way to secure your TagSpaces installation is to add a basic auth in front of it.

     sudo docker cp ./default.conf tagspaces-lite-web:/etc/nginx/conf.d/